 If you were hurt by a drunk driver, you deserve to be compensated for your losses.
 A Gainesville DUI accident lawyer at Allen Law Firm, P.A. will fight to maximize your financial recovery so that the person who caused your crash is held fully accountable.

 Don’t let a drunk driver off the hook.
-Call our law offices or call us today at (877) 255-3652 to speak with an experienced attorney who can fight to hold them financially responsible for the crash.
+Contact our law offices or call us today at (877) 255-3652 to speak with an experienced attorney who can fight to hold them financially responsible for the crash.
 Your consultation is 100% free.

 Why Should I Call Allen Law Firm, P.A.
 After a DUI Accident in Gainesville?

 Drunk driving is never acceptable.
 When an alcohol-impaired driver gets behind the wheel, they lose their ability to react quickly and prevent accidents.
 Drunk drivers are also more likely to be distracted or lose control of their vehicles.
 All of these statements are backed by scientific evidence.